-If the household against which collection action has been initiated for the repayment of an intentional Program violation/fraud claim is currently participating in the Program and does not respond to the written demand letter within three (3) business days, two (2) days for mailing plus one (1) business day, of the date the notice is mailed, the local office shall reduce the household's Food Assistance allotment with the first (1st) allotment issued ten (10) calendar days from the date given for the household to respond.
-A total of thirteen (13) calendar days is actually given prior to invoking an allotment reduction.
+- a.
+If the household against which collection action has been initiated for repayment of a inadvertent household or agency error or intentional program violation claim is currently participating in the program and does not respond to the written demand letter within ten (10) calendar days of the date the notice is mailed, benefit allotment reduction shall begin with the first (1st) allotment issued ten (10) calendar days from the date given to respond without further notice.
+A household that does not pay the claim amount in full by the deadline will have allotment reduction begin with the next allotment issued. - b.

-- b.
 If the household is not participating in the program when collection action for claim is initiated or if collection action has been initiated for repayment of a claim and no response is made to the first (1st) demand letter, additional demand letters shall be sent at reasonable Intervals, such as thirty (30) calendar days apart.
 The demand letters shall be sent until the household responds by paying or agreeing to pay the claim, until the criteria for suspending collection has been met or until the local office initiates ether collection actions. - c.
-If the household responds by requesting renegotiation of the amount of its repayment schedule within ten (10) calendar days from the date the notice is mailed but the local office believes that the household's economic circumstances have not changed enough to warrant the requested settlement, allotment reductions may be invoked. - 3.
-Household's Failure to Pay in Accordance with Payment Plan - a.
-If the household fails to make a payment in accordance with the established repayment schedule either by making a payment of a lesser amount or by making no payment, the local office shall send the household a notice that: - 1) Explains that no payment or an insufficient payment was received; - 2) Informs the household that it may contact the local office to discuss renegotiation of the payment schedule; - 3) Informs the household that unless the overdue payments are made or the local office is contacted to discuss renegotiation of the payment schedule, the allotment of a currently participating household against which a claim has been established shall be reduced.
+If the household responds by requesting renegotiation of the amount of its repayment schedule within ten (10) calendar days from the date the notice is mailed but the local office believes that the household's economic circumstances have not changed enough to warrant the requested settlement, allotment reductions may be invoked.

+3. Household's Failure to Pay in Accordance with Payment Plan

+- a.
+If the household fails to make a payment in accordance with the established repayment schedule either by making a payment of a lesser amount or by making no payment, the local office shall send the household a notice that: - 1) Explains that no payment or an insufficient payment was received;

-- b.
-If the household responds to the notice, the local office shall take one of the following actions as appropriate: - If the household makes the overdue payments and wishes to continue payments based on the previous schedule, the local office shall permit the household to do so, but shall also require the household to sign a new repayment agreement; - 2) If the household requests renegotiation and the local office concurs with the request, the local office shall negotiate a new payment schedule.
+- 2) Informs the household that it may contact the local office to discuss renegotiation of the payment schedule: - 3) Informs the household that unless the overdue payments are made or the local office is contacted to discuss renegotiation of the payment schedule, the allotment of a currently participating household against which a claim has been established shall be reduced. - b.
+If the household responds to the notice, the local office shall take one of the following actions as appropriate: - 1) If the household makes the overdue payments and wishes to continue payments based on the previous schedule, the local office shall permit the household to do so, but shall also require the household to sign a new repayment agreement; - 2) If the household requests renegotiation and the local office concurs with the request, the local office shall negotiate a new payment schedule.